Rising scores on 2-pointer, No. 20 Utah tops No. 7 USC 43-42

 The Utes needed every one of Rising’s big plays with his legs and his arm during his career night.
 Rising, who was once committed to current USC coach Lincoln Riley when he was at Oklahoma, became the first Utah QB to throw for 400 yards since Brian Johnson had 417 against San Diego State in 2005.

-Dalton Kincaid had 15 catches for 217 yards, the most for a Ute since Carl Harry had 255 yards in 1988.
+Dalton Kincaid had 16 catches for 234 yards, the most for a Ute since Carl Harry had 255 yards in 1988 and the most catches and yards receiving for a Utah tight end.

+“Cam made some really nice throws to him and he made some really phenomenal catches,” Riley said.
+“The yards that he had after the catch really, really hurt us.”

 Southern Cal’s Mario Williams had four catches for 145 yards and Jordan Addison had seven receptions for 106 yards before an ankle injury took him out of the game.